MuKonqi/nottodbox/README.md

         - Link
         - Text color (only for HTML format)
         - Background color (only for HTML format)
-- Standart Qt's text edit box
+- Standart Qt's text edit box with opening links support
 - Manuel saving
-- Options for setting auto-save and format settings
+    - For triggering, user must click the "Save" button or accept the warning question when closing a document.
+    - This can change backups except if old diary pages.
+- Auto-saving
+    - This triggered when the document content's changes.
+    - This is disabled and can't be enabled for old diaries.
+    - This can't change backups.
+- Format options (plain-text, Markdown and HTML)

 ## Building